salmannoushad/frontend-inventory/README.md

 ## Description

-This project is a responsive inventory management system developed using React (or Next.js) for the frontend.
+This project is a responsive inventory management system developed using React for the frontend.
 It allows users to scan product barcodes to retrieve product details from an external API and manage the inventory via a Kanban board.

 ### Core Features: